 Despite its reputation as a hallucinogen, absinthe is not remotely as potent as most people think.
 Now legal in the United States and in most countries, absinthe can be consumed casually at a variety of bars, and has relatively subtle effects.

 Thujone is known to be psychoactive, however.
 Interestingly, Salvia officinalis (again, the sage we usually use as a culinary spice) also happens to contain thujone, albeit a slightly different molecular version.
+Culinary sage also has a reputation for protecting people from mold, as some use it to clear these pathogens from the body.

 This molecule, also a terpene, inhibits GABA receptors in the brain.
 GABA is your nervous system’s primary calming neurotransmitter, and so thujone acts as a kind of stimulant by reducing GABA’s relaxing effects.